baduker/amfa/README.md

 # amfa
-A small but potent tool that keeps your computer up, no matter what.
+A small but potent tool that keeps your computer awake, no matter what.